nica-f/librem-ec-dkms/README.md

 # Librem EC ACPI Driver (DKMS)

-This provides the librem_ec_acpi in-tree driver for systems missing it.
+This provides the librem_ec_acpi driver for Purism systems missing it (as of V1.0.0 Purism Librem 14 laptop).

 Based on System76 EC ACPI DKMS driver,
 Jeremy Soller <jeremy@system76.com>